About ureteral surgery

 - How effective is the surgery?

-We’ve provided some answers to these questions below, and when you meet with our experts, we can talk with you more about your child’s specific situation.
+We’ve provided some answers to these questions below.
+When you meet with our experts, we can talk with you more about your child’s specific situation.

 Ureteral surgery is performed to correct problems that cause urine to get backed up in the ureter and sometimes flow backward, which can permanently damage your child’s kidneys.